joereddington/joereddington.github.io/_posts/2025-08-21-what-s-up-with-my-3d-printer.markdown

 I produced the above two models directly after each other - the black is the left extruder and the white is the right extruder.
 The white has odd layers that have clearly gone wrong.
 I'd like to work out why.

 #### Upside down
 When I download stl files they are often in an orientation that matches how the final object will be used, but in a really unsuitable orientation for printing.
-I can understand why but I'm slightly suprised there isn't a handy file that says 'btw for best strength print it this way up'.
+I can understand why but I'm slightly surprised there isn't a handy file that says 'btw for best strength print it this way up'.
 I have at least one file that fails repeatedly in the 'correct' orientation but works fine upside down (by which I mean, it fails completely, long before there is any structural reason for it to fail)

 ### Some prints work and some don't
 I'm having an odd problem that some prints fail immediately and some don't.
 For a while I've been blaming the printer and getting quite frustrated, but it seems like there is something in the software toolchain that is causing problems.
 The current behaviour is that some models print really really well (well, sometimes I get one of the issues above) and some fail basically on the first layer.
 This is what my log looks like after a week of tracking.